 For Spoken Language Medical Interpreters

-As preparation for the mental health training series I produced for AALB, I conducted an informal survey of medical interpreters about their experiences and training as it relates to mental health interpretation.
+As preparation for the mental health training series I produced for AALB, in October of 2020 I conducted an informal survey of medical interpreters about their experiences and training as it relates to mental health interpretation.
 The results of this survey are publicly available below.

 Read my cursory analysis of the data collected from the survey.
 What does it tell us about the state of mental health training for medical interpreters?Read Survey Summary